Early pregnancy loss is such an individual experience, that the treatment and procedures around it are different for everybody.

 You can be guided by your doctor or specialist as to the most appropriate way to progress for your individual situation.
 Generally, if it is a fairly early loss, waiting for the pregnancy to miscarry naturally will be the most common course of action.
 For later first trimester losses or if a missed miscarriage has occurred, a D&C is usually recommended.

-Some women may have personal preferences around which method feels right for them.
+Some women may have personal preferences around which miscarriage treatment and procedures feels right for them.
 Some believe that letting the body take its natural course is best; others feel that a natural miscarriage would be too painful or traumatic and they’d rather have the pregnancy surgically removed so it’s over more quickly.

 Whichever option you choose is going to impact you emotionally as well as physically.
 Please make sure you have your partner or a friend with you for support.